Drathonix/rockbreaker/README.md

 # Rock Breaker
-Rock Breaker is the development core of all Drathonix/Vicious mods.
-You are welcome to use it yourself.
+Rock Breaker is the development core of all Drathonix/Vicious mods. **You are welcome to use it yourself but I do not recommend using this template for simple projects, there are other templates that do enough while being easier to understand**

 Rock Breaker uses [Stonecutter](https://stonecutter.kikugie.dev/stonecutter/introduction) for multiversioning and Architectury Loom for multi-modloader support.
 Architectury API is not required but is enabled by default.
 Rock breaker by default provides support for: